What is Venturing?

 - Tim Smith is the advisor, the senior adult leader.
 He is an Eagle Scout, has been a Scout leader for 26 years and is the father of two, an Eagle Scout and a daughter who is a charter member of the crew and an associate advisor .
 He has served as advisor of Crew 312 since its founding in 1998.
 He is an elder at Westminster Presbyterian Church and is the recipient of the Celtic Award by the Presbyterian Church, USA, for outstanding service to youth, as well as the Venturing Leadership Award.

-- Jayson Harrison is an associate advisor whose daughter, Sarah, is a crew vice president.
-He also has a son in Boy Scout Troop 312.
+- Jayson Harrison is an associate advisor whose daughter, Sarah, is now a college student but served the crew in a number of positions, including president.
+He also has a son, Jake, who is a Life Scout with Troop 312 and was recently elected as the crew president.
 His wife, Katie, is the crew treasurer.
-Both he and Katie planned our trip this year to the Badlands.
+Both he and Katie planned our 2015 trip to the Badlands.

-- Ken Young is an associate advisor whose son, Ethan is the crew’s chaplain’s aide and a student at Brookland-Cayce High School.
+- Ken Young is an associate advisor whose children, Ethan and Savannah, are crew members.
 Ken also is one of our hammock enthusiasts.

-- Nicole Wright-Frey is our parent coordinator, the adult who contacts parents with volunteer needs and information.
-Her son, Isaac, is crew secretary.
-Nicole, Jayson and Ken are recipients in recent years of the President’s Award, an annual honor bestowed by the crew’s youth presidents.
+- Nicole Wright-Frey is our Committee Chair and also serves as the parent coordinator, the adult who contacts parents with volunteer needs and information.
+Her children, Isaac and Lillian, are both active crew members.
+Nicole, Jayson, Katie and Ken are recipients in recent years of the President’s Award, an annual honor bestowed by the crew’s youth presidents.

-- Tara Johnson is an associate advisor and former youth member of the crew who helped chaperon our Badlands trip.
+- Peter Sherman is an associate advisor and former youth member of the crew who helps to chaperon nearly every trip.
+He is also a former Marine.

 - Tammy Ulmer is an associate advisor whose son is a Boy Scout and joined us last year.